MarioCambas/ezcaptcha/README.md

  First things first.
 I want to say thanks to Vic Fieger, Magnus Cederholm, Koczman Bálint (Cpr.Sparhelt) and Bitstream Inc. for develop the fonts used in this project.

  Easy to confgure in three steps.
-Step 1: Download the php file class_ezcaptcha.php and copy it to your server.
+Step 1: Copy the following code or the php file class_ezcaptcha.php and copy it to your server.
 You can play latter with the following security features or options. randFontSizes = Use random font sizes randCaptchaLeng = Use random captcha length